bencheeorg/benchee/README.md

 #### When does a hook happen?
 (Complete Example)

 Yes the whole hooks system is quite a lot to take in.
 Here is an overview showing the order of hook execution, along with the argument each hook receives (see [hook arguments and return values](#hook-arguments-and-return-values)).
+The guiding principle whether _local_ or _global_ is run first is that _local_ always executes closer to the benchmarking function.

 Given the following code: